XRPLF/xrpl-dev-portal/content/infrastructure/configuration/enable-public-signing.md

 ---
 html: enable-public-signing.html
 parent: configure-rippled.html
+seo:
-blurb: Allow others to use your server to sign transactions.
+    description: Allow others to use your server to sign transactions.
 (Not recommended)
 labels:
   - Core Server
   - Security